It is projected that $11.1 billion in venture capital will be invested in AI healthcare companies in 2024.

 Beyond that, the degree to which patient information is stored can vary widely.
 That’s why it’s important to ask:

-- How patient data is stored
+- How patient data is stored?

-- Who has access to it
+- Who has access to it ?

-- How long it is retained
+- How long it is retained?

-- Whether you can request that it be deleted
+- Can you request it gets deleted?

-- What components of the data the customer owns (versus the components the AI tool owns)
+- What components of the data the customer owns (versus the components the AI tool owns)?

-- Who authorizes third parties to access the data
+- Who authorizes third parties to access the data?

-- How the tool anonymizes data
+- How does the tool anonymizes data?

-- What measures are in place to protect patient information from breaches (and, who is liable in the event of a breach)
+- What measures are in place to protect patient information from breaches (and, who is liable in the event of a breach)?

-I would also inquire about what—if any—support the company provides to help educate clients about the tool and obtain their consent.
+But, you should certainly ask the company about what—if any—support the company provides to help educate clients about the tool and obtain their consent.

 5. How Well Does the Tool Integrate with My Current EHR System?